 Praise for World News from Waverley High

-––Helen Schulman, author of Lucky Dogs and New York Times bestseller This Beautiful Life
+–– Helen Schulman, author of Lucky Dogs and New York Times bestseller This Beautiful Life

-“The characters in this bighearted novel set in a high school are trying to make sense of that astounding, magnetic, musical, and tumultuous decade known as The Sixties.
+astounding, magnetic, musical, and tumultuous decade known as The Sixties.
 Linda Kass orchestrates the telling of it all with eloquence and true tenderness.”

-––Wil Haygood, author of The War Within a War: The Black Struggle in
+– Wil Haygood, author of The War Within a War: The Black Struggle in Vietnam and at Home and Tigerland: 1968–1969: A City Divided, a Nation Torn Apart, and A Magical Season of Healing

-“Linda Kass masterfully transports us back in time while keeping us tethered to the fears, hope and quiet conquests known to young lives of every generation.
+“Linda Kass masterfully transports us back in time while keeping us tethered to the fears, hopes, and quiet conquests known to young lives of every generation.
 This is a beautifully nuanced tale of what connects us throughout the ages.”

-––Connie Schultz, Pulitzer Prize-winning journalist and author of
+–– Connie Schultz, Pulitzer Prize-winning journalist and author of New York Times bestseller The Daughters of Erietown

 “Remember what it was like when you were a teenager and your whole life, thrilling and frightening, was opening ahead of you?
 World News from Waverley High, with its fast-paced storyline and its nuanced treatment of time and place, will remind you.
 With a clear eye and sensitivity to all that presses down on her characters, Linda Kass has written a novel that resonates with the here and now.”

-—Lee Martin, author of The Evening Shades and Pulitzer Prize–finalist The Bright Forever
+—Lee Martin, author of The Evening Shades and Pulitzer Prize finalist The Bright Forever

 “A heartwarming and thought-provoking glimpse of the life, music and friendships of a promising teen reporter.
 Following Lena as she navigates and chronicles a world torn by racism, war, and unexpected tragedy offers a stark reminder that there is a common thread running through our society’s challenges, a thread that stretches far into our past.”

-––Ben Heckman, Library Director, Bexley Public Library
+–– Ben Heckman, Library Director, Bexley Public Library

 "A masterful, riveting, and poignant coming-of-age novel narrated by a precocious teen whose high school years unfold amid the sweeping upheavals of the late ’60s and early ’70s, brilliantly capturing a generation’s transformation and resonating with young adults and adults alike."

-––Mike Nolan, Bexley High School Librarian
+–– Mike Nolan, Bexley High School Librarian

 “Linda Kass takes readers on a journey through a turbulent year at Waverley High.
 Told through the perspective of a high school student, this novel is filled with the sights, sounds, and cataclysmic historical events of 1969–1970.
 Turning the pages takes you back to a time you may remember—or a time that needs to be remembered in vivid detail.
 Meet these characters and enter a period that changed American history forever.”

-and creator and host of Literature Lover’s Night Out
+–– Pamela Klinger-Horn, event coordinator at Valley Bookseller and creator and host of Literature Lover’s Night Out